Animal (TV series)

-Animal is an American nature documentary series made for Netflix.
-The series is narrated by Anthony Mackie and features Bryan Cranston, Rebel Wilson, Rashida Jones, and Pedro Pascal.
+Animal is a nature documentary series made for Netflix.
+Each episode is narrated by a different actor - Anthony Mackie, Bryan Cranston, Rebel Wilson, Rashida Jones, Andy Serkis, Uzo Aduba, David Harbour and Pedro Pascal.
 It follows the world's most magnificent creatures, capturing never-before-seen moments, both heartwarming and extreme.
 The series was released on Netflix on November 10, 2021.
+It was nominated for Outstanding Nature Documentary at the 2023 Emmys.